riseofthecontainers/k8s-objects/03-pods/1-pods.md

 # add ENV variable to POD and see the change
 $ kubectl apply -f dobby-with-version.yaml
-$ kubectl exec dobby -it -- bassh
+$ kubectl exec dobby -it -- bash
     $ echo $VERSION

 $ kubectl exec hello-node -it -- sh